Variationally Regularized Graph-based Representation Learning for Electronic Health Records: Methods

-Multi-head attention \cite{NIPS2017_7181} is beneficial to our attention graph as it allows the model to jointly attend to information from different representation subspaces at different positions just like multiple convolution filters in one CNN layer.
-Therefore, we parallel-compute $K$-head attentions $\{\alpha^k_{ij}\}_{(i,j)\in V}$ with feature transformations $W^k$ and feed-forwrds $a^k$ where $k = 1,2,\cdots, K$.
-For $k^{th}$ head, an output graph representation of node $i$ is obtained by the weighted sum of its neighbours' and its own features over attention weights.
-An $\text{ELU}$ non-linearity is used in our experiment for the output of graph attention layer.
+Multi-head attention \cite{NIPS2017_7181} allows the model to jointly attend to information from different representation subspaces at different positions like multiple convolution filters in one CNN layer.
+To build our $K$-head attention, we alter the output size of linear layer $W^{(l)}$ and $b^{(l)}$ in equation (\ref{alignment}) to $dK$, and then attention heads can be computed in parallel.
+Also, the outputs of multihead attention are aggregated by concatenation, so the input size of the feedforward networks is adjusted to $dK$ as well to fit the concatenated representations.